 Applicants must be a minimum of 21 years old and be dedicated, motivated, physically active people, who enjoy working outdoors in all types of weather.
 Applicants also need a strong willingness to learn, and openness to teach others.
 A valid driver's license is required.
 Must be able to lift up to 50lbs.

 Teaching experience and working on a farm with equipment and/or animals is preferred, but not necessary.
-No pets allowed, and we prefer that couples do not apply.
+No pets allowed.